 Men and women who have lost a significant amount of weight are left with loose, hanging skin.
-Atlanta’s Harvard-trained, double board-certified plastic surgeon, Dr. Connors, helps patients complete their body transformation with after weight loss surgery.
+Atlanta plastic surgeon, Dr. Connors, and female plastic surgeon, Dr. Alexandra Hart, help patients complete their body transformation with after weight loss surgery.
 The best candidates for after weight loss surgery are patient who have lost 100 pounds or more, or who are bariatric weight loss patients.
-Dr. Connors uses a combination of procedures uniquely designed for each patient to remove loose skin, and tighten underlying muscles and tissue.
+Our surgeons use a combination of procedures uniquely designed for each patient to remove loose skin, and tighten underlying muscles and tissue.
 Patients considering after weight loss surgery should be near their goal weight.

 After weight loss surgery is performed under general anesthesia in an accredited surgical facility.
 Patients are usually required to spend the night in the hospital so they can be monitored.
 The recovery following this surgery can be a slow process.
 While the post-surgical results can be life-changing for many weight loss patients, scarring is an unfortunate part of this process.
 Every attempt is made during surgery to minimize scarring as much as possible.
 Patients should adhere to a healthy lifestyle so that the results achieved through surgery are not compromised.